sbupgsa/constitution/Constitution.md

 The Treasurer shall keep detailed record of all monies allotted to and raised by the organization.
 The Treasurer shall also submit all payment requests.
-The Treasurer shall perform such duties as may be necessary and proper in the fulfillment of their office, subject to the approval of the Board of Directors.
+The Treasurer shall perform such duties as may be necessary and proper in the fulfillment of their office, subject to the approval of the general body.
 The Treasurer shall assume the position of Vice President in the event that the Vice President is unable to perform their duties (due to leave of absence, resignation, or assumption of Presidency).
 A new Treasurer will be elected in a special election called by the President if a vacancy occurs in this office.
 The President, Vice President, or the Advisor may, when necessary, temporarily grant the powers bestowed upon the Vice President to the Treasurer.